SEARCH

 - Apr.
 2006, Journal of Biochemistry, 139(4) (4), 663 - 670, English, International magazine[Refereed]Scientific journal

-- Jan.
+- Lead, Jan.
 2006, Journal of Cell Biology, 172(2) (2), 269 - 279, English, International magazineCoordination between the actin cytoskeleton and membrane deformation by a novel membrane tubulation domain of PCH proteins is involved in endocytosis[Refereed]Scientific journal

-- Apr.
+- Lead, Apr.
 2004, Journal of Biological Chemistry, 279(14) (14), 13817 - 13824, English, International magazine[Refereed]Scientific journal

 - 2021, 日本細胞生物学会大会(Web), 73rdRegulation of Cell Membrane Tension by Membrane Curvature-Inducing Proteins